MarvAmBass/ansible-role-openssl_ca/README.md

     [...]
 ```

-This way you can maintain multiple CAs for multiple purposes: `mail-transfer`, `rsyslog central server` and even `openvpn` should work.
+This way you can maintain multiple CAs for multiple purposes: `mail-transfer`, `rsyslog central log system` and even `openvpn` should work.

 It has support for `subjectAltNames` and `extendedKeyUsage` customisations.